seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Bid them prepare within:
 I am to blame to be thus waited for.
 Now, Cinna: now, Metellus: what, Trebonius!
-I have an hour’s talk in store for you;
+I have an hour's talk in store for you;
 Remember that you call on me to-day:
 Be near me, that I may remember you.